 Generally, investment income (with certain exceptions) is aggregated with other types of income and is subject to tax based on the tax rates set out above.

-Stock options or share awards granted to employees while they are exercising employment in Singapore are regarded as Singapore sourced and reportable for tax purposes when the stock options are exercised and/or when the shares are vested.
+As Singapore taxes income on territorial basis, stock options or share awards granted to employees while they are exercising employment in Singapore are regarded as Singapore sourced and reportable for tax purposes.
+Therefore, they generally become taxable when the stock options are exercised and/or when the shares are vested.
 Where a sales moratorium is imposed, the taxable event is when the moratorium is lifted.
-Stock options and share awards granted whilst employees are overseas are generally not taxable even if the same are exercised and/or vested when they are in Singapore.
+In addition, deemed exercise rule will apply on the unexercised stock options or unvested share awards upon cessation of employment in Singapore.